Moorat: Soundtrack

 The main theme song, "Bewafa Zamanay me", was composed by Waqar Ali and sung by Tina Sani.
 It was written by Mehmood Akhtar.
-Waris Shah's Punjabi poetry was used in second theme song, which was sung by Master Aslam.
+Waris Shah's Punjabi poetry was used in the second theme song, which was sung by Master Aslam.
 The music video was made with Tina Sani, and slow versions of the songs were used in key situations.